-Working more as a side-man/producer was a new experience for me.
+Working more as a sideman/producer was a new experience for me.
 After a while I began to feel like I was being used.
 We patched things up pretty quick, at least for a while, but not before my anger inspired a vicious butcher of Goodnight Melissa.

 I wish I still had that thing on a CD.
 It was pretty wild.
 I can’t believe Jesse thought it was funny when he heard it.
 I expected him to want to kill me.

-Another one of my finest moments is gone forever too.
-I made only two copies of this CD, and for one of them I accidentally left off Mary, which featured an insane piano solo in the middle of the song during which my fingers threatened to catch fire.
+Another one of my finest moments is gone forever — I only made two copies of this CD, and for one of them I accidentally left off Mary, which featured an insane piano solo in the middle of the song during which my fingers threatened to catch fire.
 Jesse took the CD that wasn’t missing anything and never made me a copy with that track on it.